 Mechanical Testing Facility

-The Mechanical Testing Facility supports the teaching and research activities of the University at all levels.
-Whilst not a test house, the MTF is also able to undertake some consultancy and external work.
+The Mechanical Testing Facility (MTF) supports the teaching and research activities of the University at all levels.
+Whilst not a test house, it is also able to undertake some consultancy and external work.

-The Mechanical Testing Facility is built around a suite of universal (screw-driven) and servo-hydraulic test frames, allowing us to undertake quasi-static, dynamic and fatigue experiments.
+The MTF is built around a suite of universal (screw-driven) and servo-hydraulic test frames, allowing us to undertake quasi-static, dynamic and fatigue experiments.

 The nature of the frames is such that we can adapt the frame for a particular experiment allowing us to test a range of specimens in tension, compression, flexure and shear.
 The biggest frame allows us to test up to 1 MN, but the suite is set up to allow us to move load cells, down to 10 N capacity, into the appropriate frame to give us flexibility over window size.